chrisdickinson/beefy/README.md

 * `cwd`: String.
 The base directory that beefy is serving.
 Defaults to the directory of the module that **first** required beefy.
 * `quiet`: Boolean.
 Whether or not to output request information to the console.
-Defaults to false.
+Defaults to true.
 * `live`: Boolean.
 Whether to enable live reloading.
 Defaults to false.
 * `bundler`: null, String, or Function.
 If a string is given, beefy will attempt to run that string as a child process whenever the path is given.